niccoloveltri/ind-coind-pred-lifts/README.md

 # Inductive and coinductive predicate liftings for effectful programs
 ## Niccolò Veltri and Niels Voorneveld

-This is the Agda formalization for the paper submitted to FSCD 2021, with the same name.
+This is the Agda formalization for the paper submitted to MFPS 2021, with the same name.

 We formulate a framework for describing behaviour of effectful higher-order recursive programs.
 Examples of effects we consider include: execution cost, nondeterminism, and interaction with a user, and are implemented using effect operations.
 The denotational semantics of a program is given by a coinductive tree in a cofree monad, which combines potential return values of the program in terms of effect operations.